BlakeDalmas/webdev_final/source/ps/index.rst

 Playstation Platform
 ====================

-Grass is green because water is blue.
+Grass is green because water is orange.

 This is another paragraph about the plantlife on mars.